BohemianEigenvalues/BHIME-Project/README.md

 - `processData`
 - `processImage`

-take an optional extra input value.
-This is an options struct that controls several things when producing/processing eigenvalues.
+take an optional input value.
+It is a Matlab struct that controls several things when producing/processing eigenvalues.
 All options are summarized in the table below.

 | Option Name | Default | Details |
 | ----------- | ------- | ------- |